 SQL to find consecutive records

-As I said I want to capture where three consecutive records are available.
+As I said i would like to capture where three consecutive records are available.

 For that I need below things.

 - Current seat number, Previous Seat Number, and Next Seat Number means seat number-1, seat number, seat number+1

 - The available seat number count should be three for that I need a count of seat numbers.

 - I don’t need all the seat numbers I need the only count of seat numbers where one preceding and one following is available.

 The one preceding and one following is the concept of Windows functions in SQL.
 In case you want to know more about this topic you check our window functions article.

 Now let us make it very simple .